oroinc/documentation/bundles/platform/EmailBundle/mailboxes.rst

 Configuration
 ^^^^^^^^^^^^^

-System Mailboxes can be created and configured under *System > Configuration > Email Configuration > System Mailboxes*.
+System Mailboxes can be created and configured under *System > Configuration > System Configuration > General Setup > Email Configuration > System Mailboxes*.
 When set up with IMAP Synchronization, mailbox emails will synchronize using the same cron job as all other emails (oro:cron:imap-sync).
 SMTP settings can also be specified for sending automatic and manual replies to that mailbox.

 Email Processing
 ^^^^^^^^^^^^^^^^